garyfleming/product-engineering/product-engineering.md

 ---

-# Example: Matt and Ken
+# Example: Matt 💁🏽‍♂️ and Ken 👨🏼‍🦲

-* Matt: Experienced Product manager from another area
+* Matt 💁🏽‍♂️: Experienced Product manager from another area
-* Ken: Engineering expert in his domain
+* Ken 👨🏼‍🦲: Engineering expert in his domain

 ^  * Ken
     * Engineering lead for tools for develophers